faisal87m/churn-prediction/README.md

 - `sudo make logs`: Tails the container logs to monitor output.
 - `sudo make retrain`: Manually triggers the retraining pipeline.

+## 📦 Adding New Data Files

+To add new data for drift testing or model training:

+1. Place your new data file inside the `data/` folder, using the same structure and format as the existing file (`customer_churn_mini.json`).
+2. Each new data file must contain all columns/keys present in the original file.
+3. The system will automatically determine the most recent file based on its creation date.
+4. Data drift comparison is performed automatically between the newest and oldest files in the folder.

+**Note:** No code or configuration changes are required.
+Just add your new file to the correct folder.

+### 🔄 Automatic Data Update

+To enable automatic data updates, implement a function that pulls the latest events from your database and saves them in the `data` folder using the same format.
+This function will be triggered automatically before each model training run, ensuring your training data is always up-to-date.

 ## 💡 API Usage for Predictions

 The API is designed to be practical and flexible.
 It accepts a list of raw user event logs (`events`) instead of pre-computed features.
 The server handles the feature engineering and prediction internally.